Content Containers & Units

 Content units

-Section titled “Content units”A content unit is an individual piece of writing within a container.
-This is where your actual narrative, notes, or articles live.
+Section titled “Content units”A content unit is an individual piece of writing — a scene in a chapter, a segment in a session, an article in a domain.
+This is where your prose lives.

 Content unit fields